 With the Buffalo Bills having played one regular-season game in Toronto each season from 2008 to ’13, all four major North American sports leagues have had a presence there.
-Add in MLS and the CFL, and there’s something for the sports fan to do year-round.
+Add in MLS and the Canadian Football League, and there’s something for the sports fan to do year-round.

-Look no further than the Raptors’ 2019 run to the NBA championship for evidence of how passionate the Toronto sports fan can be — even if they’ve been waiting for more than 50 years for their beloved Maple Leafs to hoist the Stanley Cup again.
+Look no further than the Raptors’ 2019 run to the NBA championship for evidence of how passionate the Toronto sports fan can be — even if they’ve been waiting for more than 50 years for a more beloved team, the Maple Leafs, to hoist the Stanley Cup again.

 Beyond that, though, Toronto is a fascinating city to visit — cosmopolitan and sprawling, with a beautiful and vibrant downtown, it has a character all its own.
 And for the visiting fan on a Toronto sports travel vacation, it’s easy to get around.

-For a little bit of the city’s sports history, head about a mile and a half north of Air Canada Centre to the corner of Carlton and Church streets, site of the old Maple Leaf Gardens.
+For a little bit of Toronto’s history with sports team venues, head about a mile and a half north of Scotiabank Place to the corner of Carlton and Church streets, site of the old Maple Leaf Gardens.
 The building still stands but inside you’ll find, strangely enough, a grocery store, as well as the rink for Ryerson University’s hockey team.
 Still, there are plenty of artifacts to find for the curious hockey history buff.

 • BMO Field: Home of Toronto FC and the Argonauts.
 Located at 170 Princes’ Boulevard in Exhibition Place.

 • Rogers Centre: Home of the Blue Jays.
 Located at 1 Blue Jays Way in downtown Toronto.